ApplesOranges/Dining-Philosophers/README.md

 thrds = []
 states = []
 ```
-The function "showStates()" fills a list with the current state of each philosopher and prints it.
+The function <i>"showStates()"</i> fills a list with the current state of each philosopher and prints it.

 ```python
 def showStates():